Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

 winner.
 Needs additional work for ties.
 Added a tie component to the determineWinnerOfRound method which, per Discord conversation, adds 50% of the bet value to each of tied player's balances.
 I have not yet come across a three-way tie, but just in case I added a condition where no one adds money to their balances.
 11/02/11 - determineGameWinner can now report tied games.
+Migrated Enter prompt from determineWinnerOfRound2 to main so that the user is not prompted to press enter on the final round.

 Benjamin Wheatley:
 Comments: